 Lakeland Personal Injury FAQ

-If I file a claim, does that mean I have to go to court?
+If I file an injury claim, does that mean I have to go to court?

-Should I give a statement to the insurance adjuster?
+Should I give a statement to the insurance adjuster about my injury?

 It is often not a good idea to make a statement to the insurance company.
-This is because insurers are infamous for using claimants’ words against them.
-They do this in an attempt to increase the percentage of blame you hold so the amount they are required to settle for will decrease, protecting their profits.
+Some insurers are infamous for using people’s words against them.
+They do this to try to increase the amount of blame you hold.
+This lowers the amount they must settle for.
+That protects their profits.

 My accident happened a couple of years ago.
 Can I still file a claim?

-In Florida, you have four years from the date the accident occurred or the injury was diagnosed to file a personal injury claim—except in the case of a medical malpractice claim.
+In Florida, you have four years from the date the accident occurred or the injury was diagnosed to file a personal injury claim.
+The exception is a medical malpractice claim.
 These claims have a statute of limitations of only two years.